google/gvisor/content/docs/user_guide/debugging.md

 ## Profiling

-`runsc` integrates with Go profiler and gives you easy commands to profile CPU and heap usage.
+`runsc` integrates with Go profilling tools and gives you easy commands to profile CPU and heap usage.
 First you need to enable `--profile` in the command line options before starting the container:

 ```json